morristech/DataBindingGetterSetter/README.md

 # DataBindingGetterSetter
-[a fork of DataBindingModelFormatter](https://github.com/Qixingchen/DataBindingModelFormatter). android data binding setter and getter, similar to the default getter/setter.
+[fork from DataBindingModelFormatter](https://github.com/Qixingchen/DataBindingModelFormatter), and do more. android data binding setter and getter, similar to the default getter/setter.

 ## screenshot